 The Property Appraiser maintains a policy of granting employees annual leave based upon the number of years of employment.
-An employee can receive payment for such accumulated annual leave upon termination of employment in good standing up to a maximum of 360 hours.
+An employee can receive payment for such accumulated annual leave upon termination of employment in good standing up to a maximum of 300 hours.
 In addition, the Property Appraiser maintains the following policy for sick leave.
 Sick leave is accumulated at the rate of one day per month.
-Upon either appointment or election to county-wide office, death or retirement, an employee is entitled to be paid for his/her accumulated sick leave at the staff rate of pay, calculated up to a maximum payout of 720 hours.
+Upon appointment or election to county-wide office, death, or voluntarily resignation (or retirement), with two weeks' prior written notice, an employee will be paid for accumulated sick leave up to a maximum payout of 400 hours calculated based upon years of service and a percentage of pay.